Trump Expected To Be Greeted By 'Carnival of Resistance' During UK Visit

-United States President Donald Trump is scheduled to arrive in London on Thursday to meet and visit with Queen Elizabeth II and Prime Minister Theresa May.
-However, up to 200,000 people plan to protest his visit on Friday.
+United States President Donald Trump is scheduled to arrive in London on thursday to meet and visit with Queen Elizabeth II and Prime Minister Theresa May, however up to 200,000 people plan to protest his visit on Friday.

-TIME reported Monday that some protesters are calling this a “Carnival of Resistance,” claiming that this anticipated event will go down in history.
+TIME reported Monday that some protestors are calling this a “Carnival of Resistance,” claiming that this anticipated event will go down in history.
 Various campaign groups will be attending, including the group Stand Up to Trump, whose spokesperson said, “Hundreds of thousands of people have expressed their outrage and opposition to his racism, Islamophobia, sexism, warmongering and climate change denial, and are ready to march together against Trump when he visits.”

 British newspaper columnist Owen Jones told TIME, “We need to show the world what millions of people in this country think of the bigotry and the hatred that he represents.”